 “They been talkin’ ’bout France for the past hour, and that massacre that just happened in Nigeria gets one sentence on the bottom line.
 Just like Rwanda in the 90s.
 People only pay attention when white people die,” Phillip is saying.

-“Amen, Black Jesus,” I hear Levon say.
+“Amen, White Jesus,” I hear Levon say.
 I close the door.